PRO: Domains #

 By default, the PRO version will run for the domain specified in the

 USERDOMAIN environment variable.
-This variable should be set for all domain joined computers.
+This variable is automaticallly set by Windows for all domain joined computers.
 SQLDSC will search for a target file for that domain.
 If it doesn’t find one it will fall back to

 targets.hcl.
 If you’re using domain specific target files, you should probably delete